-The application forms can be found on ACI's website, www.aami.org/certification.
 Applications are reviewed to verify information and documentation to determine eligibility and will be kept confidential.
 Candidates will not be discriminated against based on race, religion, creed, age, gender or national origin or ancestry.

-Candidates who meet the program requirements will receive confirmation of their acceptance into the program via email.
-They will then be able to register for a specific exam site and time to take the test.
-Candidates who do not meet the program requirements will receive a status letter indicating the month and year they will be eligible to take the exam(s).
+Candidates who meet the eligibility requirements will receive an email confirmation of their acceptance into the program including instructions on how they can register for a specific exam site and time to take the test.
+Candidates who do not meet the eligibility requirements will receive an email indicating they are not eligible to take the exam(s).

-If the application is incomplete, the candidate will receive a letter or e-mail explaining what is missing and will have 30 days to respond.
+If the application is incomplete, the candidate will receive an e-mail explaining what is missing and will have a 15-day time period to respond.
 If the candidate does not respond, the candidate must then submit in writing a request for a refund minus the application fee.
 The application may be deemed incomplete for reasons such as:

-- Application is not completed.

-- Application is not signed.
+- Application is not complete

-- Appropriate fees are not submitted.
+- Appropriate fees are not submitted

-- Proper documentation is not submitted.
+- Proper documentation is not submitted

-If the application is denied, the candidate will receive a letter or email stating the reason for the denial.
+If the application is denied, the candidate will receive an email stating the reason for the denial.
 Candidates will have 30 days to respond.
 The application may be denied for reasons such as:

-- Failure to demonstrate eligibility in academic, work experience, or specialized training. - Falsification of any information on the exam application
+- Failure to demonstrate eligibility in academic, work experience, or specialized training - Falsification of any information on the exam application